 2/4–2/5 Sat and Sun 10:00–4:00

 501 Masks and Mirrors: Portraiture Today/A Drawing Class

+What is portraiture in the 21st century?
+How do you see yourself and others?
 We will look for new ways to visualize the portrait.
 What is behind the mask and how much of it do we need to see?
-What associations, artifacts, symbols and mediums help define our inner lives?
+What associations, artifacts, symbols and mediums help define the inner life?
 We will examine the perceptual vs. the conceptual and the direct vs. the indirect ways of arriving at images to construct an individual’s identity.
 Problems will be given as starting points, with some work to be done in class and outside of class.
-Experimentation with collage is highly encouraged, using old letters, pages from cookbooks, art books, newspapers, plastic, wood, cloth fragments, anything that will stimulate an idea to build on.
-This course moves into the known and the unknown areas of portraiture where daring and imagination are necessary to express how other visual concepts about art related to form and content can be developed.
-The class is divided into two weeks, two days a week to allow for the digestion of ideas to build on.
+Experimentation with collage is highly encouraged and may include old letters, pages from cookbooks, art books, newspapers, plastic, wood, cloth fragments, or anything that will set the stage for the idea to build on.
+This course moves into the known and the unknown areas of portraiture: dare and imagination are necessary.
+The investigation and focus in this work will relate to how other visual concepts about your art can be developed; that is, how the portrait becomes part of an artist’s evolution through their work.

 Visiting Artist Workshops

 Since 1999, South Shore Art Center has hosted master workshops with outstanding, nationally-recognized artists.
 The Visiting Artist program provides a challenging and in-depth opportunity for participants to be nurtured and inspired in our studios and on location—taking advantage of the stunning coastal landscape.
 Each year, hundreds of working artists and students from throughout New England participate in three to five day workshops.

 Students work in our studios and on location in our beautiful coastal landscape.
 Register online www.ssac.org or call 781-383-2787.
 PDPs available.

 Antonia Ramis Miguel